A Comprehensive Radiative Magnetohydrodynamics Simulation of Active Region Scale Flux Emergence from the Convection Zone to the Corona: RESULTS II: EMERGENCE OF ACTIVE REGIONS FROM THE CONVECTION ZONE TO THE CORONA

-The small panel below each magnetogram in \figref{fig:ar_btau_vert} display the development of the strong sunspot pair in the center of the domain.
+The small panel below each magnetogram in \figref{fig:ar_btau_vert} displays the development of the strong sunspot pair in the center of the domain.
 The quantity shown here is the magnetic field strength averaged between $y{\approx80}$ and 115\,Mm, i.e., between the two dotted white lines drawn on the magnetograms.
 The 45\,Mm vertical field-of-view of the small panels spans from 10\,Mm beneath to about 35\,Mm above the photosphere.
 The higher domain is not shown here.
 Two contours are drawn in each panel to illustrate the asymmetry in the magnetic field strength in the corona above the asymmetric photospheric sunspots.

-In the first 10 hours when this flux bundle has not yet entered the domain through the bottom boundary, the convection zone is filled with the small-scale magnetic flux that is maintained by a small-scale dynamo ( also known as local dynamo).
-When the flux bundle emerges close to the photosphere and give rise to a few small and fragmented flux concentrations, it already leads to a significant increase in the mean coronal magnetic field strength from about 10\,G at $t{\approx}10.5$\,h to over 60\,G at $t{\approx}16$\,h.
-The flux concentration of the leading polarity located at $(x,y){\approx}(120,95)$ becomes a strong and coherent sunspot at $t{\approx}22$\,h.
-At this moment, we can see beneath the photospheric sunspot a strong vertical magnetic flux tube, which significantly expands in the corona above the sunspot and creates a dome-like area where the mean coronal field strength is about 300\,G. After the sunspot pair become fully developed, the mean field strength in the lowermost 35\,Mm above the photosphere can reach about 500\,G.
+In the first 10 hours when this flux bundle has not yet entered the domain through the bottom boundary, the convection zone is filled with small-scale magnetic flux maintained by a small-scale dynamo (also known as local dynamo).
+When the flux bundle emerges close to the photosphere and gives rise to a few small and fragmented flux concentrations, it already leads to a significant increase in the mean coronal magnetic field strength from about 10\,G at $t{\approx}10.5$\,h to over 60\,G at $t{\approx}16$\,h.
+The flux concentration of the leading polarity, which is located at $(x,y){\approx}(120,95)$, becomes a strong and coherent sunspot at $t{\approx}22$\,h.
+At this moment, we can see that the strong vertical magnetic flux tube beneath the photospheric sunspot significantly expands in the corona and creates a dome-like area where the mean field strength is about 300\,G. After the sunspot pair becomes fully developed, the mean field strength in the lowermost 35\,Mm above the photosphere can reach about 500\,G.